-LIVE Garden Report: Celtics Blow Out Bucks 109-81 to Win Series - CLNS Media
+Celtics Blow Out Bucks 109-81 to Win Series - CLNS Media

+“He just has confidence.
+He never gets too high and never gets down,” said Jaylen Brown of Ime Udoka.
+“He has so much poise.
+He makes adjustments, but he doesn’t make over-adjustments.
+For a first-year coach, it was unheard of.”

+On Grant Williams and his career night, Jayson Tatum said “Grant won us a playoff game.
+A Game 7.”

-The Boston Celtics return to Boston to take on the Bucks in the Game 7 series finale.
-Join A. Sherrod Blakely, Bobby Manning, Josue Pavon, Jimmy Toscano, and host John Zannis for Celtics Postgame LIVE as they break it all down!
+Join A. Sherrod Blakely, Bobby Manning, Josue Pavon, Jimmy Toscano, and host John Zannis for The Garden Report Postgame Show as they break it all down!

 We’re on DISCORD!
 You should join too to stay in touch with the guys, get alerted on special announcements, participate in giveaways and tons of other cool stuff! → https://discord.gg/xTdFj6xFHs